 Downloads, attachments, and files you no longer open.

-Chat media and forwarded videos that keep accumulating across apps.
+Chat media, forwarded videos, and offline downloads that keep accumulating across apps.

 A safer cleanup order